aposhiana/slydog/LEVEL_DESIGN_GUIDE.md

 - **name**: Display name for the clue
 - **description**: Full description revealed when clue is granted
 - **hint**: Hint shown when clue dependencies aren't met
+- **condition**: Instruction for what the player must say to get the clue
 - **dependencies**: Array of clue IDs that must be owned first

 ## Adding New NPCs